-WRITTEN REPORTS
+WRITING REPORTS

 If you are a student your college or university may have strict rules and guidelines which you have to follow when writing up your report.
-You should find out what these might be before you start your research as this could influence your research methodology, as Jeanne found out (see Example 13).
+You should find out what these are before you start your research as this could influence your research methodology, as Jeanne found out (see Example 13).